Novel Bayesian method for simultaneous detection of activation signatures and background connectivity for task fMRI data: Application

 We analyzed the data from the Working Memory task of the Human Connectome Project (HCP).
 We considered the volumes collected from the right-left phase of the example Subject 100307.
 The experiment consists of a total of 8 blocks, and during each section, volunteers were shown a series of 10 images per block.
 Images corresponding to 4 stimuli (tools, places, body parts, faces) were embedded within the memory task.
 Each image was shown for 2.5s, followed by a 15s inter-block interval. fMRI volumes were obtained every 720 ms. Each volume consisted of images of size $91 \times 109 \times 91$ for a total of 405 time frames.

-We partitioned the brain into clusters as described in Section \ref{sec:meth} using a digitalized version of the original Talairach structural labelling that was registered into the MNI152 space.
+We partitioned the brain into clusters as described in Section \ref{sec:meth} using a digitalized version of the original Talairach structural labeling that was registered into the MNI152 space.
 The atlas can be obtained from the FSL atlas library with information found at {\url{ https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases}} (\cite{Jenkinson2012}).
 We considered ROIs that had at least 125 voxels and obtained a total of 298 regions.
 Connectivity-based parcellation atlases have been proposed in the literature and could be used to guide the partitioning into clusters.
 However, there are some considerations to keep in mind.
 First, there is indication that functional parcel boundaries reconfigure with cognitive state (\cite{Salehi2020}).
 Second, they are usually focused on specific regions of the brain such as the parietal cortex, the dorsal frontal cortex, and the cingulate and orbitofrontal cortex (\cite{Mars2011a,Sallet2013,Neubert2015}).
-In this application, we have chosen the structural Tailarach labellings because we wanted to focus on a more detailed brain parcellation to avoid missing unknown background connections.
+In this application, we have chosen the structural Tailarach labeling because we wanted to focus on a more detailed brain parcellation to avoid missing unknown background connections.
+Nevertheless, we also provide an analysis with the automated anatomical parcellation (AAL) in the supplementary material to confirm robustness of the proposed methodology.